AriFordsham/GHCWiki/hackathon.md

 The Kingstand venue has a large room, with desks, a projector, and wireless access.
 Bring your own laptop (capable of building GHC).
-Galois may also provide some wired access, perhaps to a server with a recent version version of Galois.
+Galois may also provide some wired access, perhaps to a server with a recent version version of GHC.

 On Saturday, we will use the Galois offices, which has several conference rooms and wireless access for registered GHC Hackathon attendees.